ispeters/async_scope/asyncscope.md

 An async scope is a type that implements a "bookkeeping policy" for senders that have been `nest()`ed within the scope.
 Depending on the policy, different guarantees can be provided in terms of the lifetimes of the scope and any nested senders.
 The `counting_scope` described in this paper defines a policy that has proven useful while progressively adding structure to existing, unstructured code at Meta, but other useful policies are possible.
-By defining `spawn()` and `spawn_future()` in terms of the more fundamental `nest()`, and leaving the definition of `nest()` to the scope, this paper's design leaves the set of policies open to extension by user code or future standards.
+By defining `nest()`, `spawn()`, and `spawn_future()` in terms of the more fundamental async scope token interface, and leaving the implementation of the abstract interface to concrete token types, this paper's design leaves the set of policies open to extension by user code or future standards.

-An async scope's implementation of `nest()`:
+An async scope token's implementation of the `async_scope_token` concept:

- - must allow an arbitrary sender to be nested within the scope without eagerly starting the sender;
+ - must allow an arbitrary sender to be wrapped without eagerly starting the sender;
- - must not return a sender that adds new value or error completions to the completions of the sender being nested;
+ - must not add new value or error completions when wrapping a sender;
- - may fail to nest a new sender by returning an "unnested" sender that completes with `set_stopped` when run without running the sender that failed to nest;
+ - may fail to associate a new sender by returning `false` from `try_associate()`;
- - may fail to nest a new sender by eagerly throwing an exception during the call to `nest()`; and
+ - may fail to associate a new sender by eagerly throwing an exception from either `try_associate()` or `wrap()`;
- - is expected to be "cheap" like other sender adaptor objects.

 More on these items can be found below in the sections below.